Soccer-Ronaldo double rescues Portugal in dramatic draw with France | Sports-Games

 Soccer-Ronaldo double rescues Portugal in dramatic draw with France

-The Frenchman, recalled by manager Didier Deschamps for the tournament after a five-year international exile, equalised on the stroke of halftime and put France ahead two minutes after the interval.
-With Hungary leading against Germany at that point, Portugal were bottom of Group F and heading home.
+The Frenchman, recalled by manager Didier Deschamps for the tournament after a five-year exile, equalised on the stroke of halftime with his first France goal for five years and 258 days.
+He put France ahead two minutes after the interval and with Hungary leading Germany at that point in the other game, Portugal were bottom of Group F and staring at the exit.

-A nerve-jangling night for the reigning European champions saw them occupy every position in the group at various junctures but the 36-year-old Ronaldo, so often his country's saviour, stepped up again to reach yet another career milestone.
-Two spot-kick conversions -- in the 31st and 60th minutes -- took him to 109 international goals, level with the record number scored by Iran's Ali Daei.
+An anxious night for the reigning European champions saw them occupy every position in the so-called group of death at various junctures but the 36-year-old Ronaldo, so often his country's saviour, stepped up to reach another career milestone.
+He had already become the highest-ever scorer in Euro finals with his double against Hungary in the opening game and his two spot-kick conversions -- in the 31st and 60th minutes -- took him to 109 international goals, level with the record number scored by Iran's Ali Daei.

-With Hungary leading against Germany at that point, Portugal were bottom of Group F and heading home.
+He put France ahead two minutes after the interval and with Hungary leading Germany at that point in the other game, Portugal were bottom of Group F and staring at the exit.
 But Ronaldo coolly beat Hugo Lloris again from 12 yards and Portugal held on for the draw which means they finished on four points in third place and can now prepare for a last-16 clash against Belgium in Seville.

 "It means we're top and that's the best position."
 EVERY SCENARIO

 The Euro 2020 format has been criticised but there is no doubt that it produced a gripping night in which every conceivable scenario seemed to come into play.
-Portugal had only needed to avoid defeat to be sure of a last-16 spot but after bossing the first half with recalled Renato Sanches and Joao Moutinho commanding in midfield, they diced with danger after the break.
+Portugal needed only a draw to seal a last-16 spot but after bossing the first half with recalled Renato Sanches and Joao Moutinho commanding in midfield, they lived dangerously.

-In the end, they could breath a sigh of relief, though, as they go into the business end of the tournament they won by beating France in Paris in the 2016 final.
-France began brightly with Paul Pogba sending Mbappe through for a shot saved by Rui Patricio,
+When the dust settled however, they will be in the business end of the tournament they won in 2016 by beating France.
+Manager Fernando Santos was impressed with the way his side rebounded after the 4-2 defeat by Germany.

-France were rattled and Portugal began to play with some swagger but they were pegged back when referee Antonio Mateu Lahoz deemed that Nelson Semedo had bundled over Kylian Mbappe on the stroke of halftime as he tried to latch on to Pogba's pass.
-Benzema buried the penalty and two minutes after the break he was picked out by Pogba again and the Real Madrid striker, shown to be just onside by a VAR check, slotted the ball past Rui Patricio for his 29th goal for France.
+Portugal began to swagger but they were pegged back when referee Antonio Mateu Lahoz deemed that Nelson Semedo had bundled over Kylian Mbappe on the stroke of halftime as he tried to latch on to Paul Pogba's pass.
+Benzema buried the penalty and two minutes after the break he was picked out by the influential Pogba again and the Real Madrid striker slotted the ball past Rui Patricio.

-Now it was Portugal on the ropes in the Puskas Arena as France's fearsome attack began to play with freedom.
-But the game's third penalty, awarded for a handball by Jules Kounde, gave Ronaldo the chance to beat Lloris again from the spot to register his fifth goal of the tournament.
+But the game's third penalty, awarded for a handball by Jules Kounde, gave Ronaldo the chance to beat Lloris again from the spot to register his fifth goal of the tournament and he was never going to miss.
+Rui Patricio turned a spectacular Pogba effort against the woodwork seven minutes later but Portugal held on and got the added bonus of a late Germany equaliser that means they also avoided a last-16 meeting with England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)